wwalc/ckeditor5-emoji/README.md

 ## Configuration

-The list of Emojis is confugurable via `config.emoji`:
+The list of Emojis is configurable via `config.emoji`:

 ```
 ClassicEditor